On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Incoming renormalization

 and $\delta V^h_{fl}$.
 Even though $\delta V^{Z,A}$ is allowed by unitarity it is gauge-dependent and also arises differently than the mixing matrix $V$.
 If $\delta V^{Z,A}$ is included in the mixing matrix counterterm, it breaks Ward-Takahashi Identities as noted for the SM CKM matrix in~\cite{Gambino1999}.
 Therefore, we do not identify (or include) $\delta V^{Z,A}$ with the mixing matrix counterterm.
 We are then only left with the only option of identifying $\delta V^h_{fl}$ with the mixing matrix counterterm

 It is also important to comment on the meaning of the 1-loop rotation.
-The 1-loop rotation really only regards the external legs, it tells that the effect of mass counterterm insertions onto external legs can also be achieved by an appropriate insertion of mixing matrix counterterms (equivalence of these insertion is shown in~\cite{Kniehl2006}).
+The 1-loop rotation tells that the effect of mass counterterm insertions onto external legs can also be achieved by an appropriate insertion of mixing matrix counterterms (equivalence of these insertion is shown in~\cite{Kniehl2006}).
 On the other hand, in terms of the Lagrangian the 1-loop rotation leaves the mass term unrenormalized.
-This is easy to see since the 1-loop rotation only regards the counterterms.
+This is easy to see since the 1-loop rotation only regards the counterterms, but not the renormalized parameters.
 In turn, if we again compute self-energies in the 1-loop rotated basis, we get the same self-energies as before the 1-loop rotation, but the needed counterterms are now missing.
 By a similar argument, the anti-hermitian part of the field renormalization is a rotation, so one could rotate it away from the Lagrangian \textit{entirely} and leave the fields (partly) unrenormalized.

-Further, if we compare the expression for $ih_L$ in Eq.~(\ref{eq:ihL}) with Eq.~(\ref{eq:dZL_mass}) divided by $m^2_i-m^2_j$, it is not hard to see that in our formulation the l.h.s. of Eq.~(\ref{eq:dZL_mass}) is $\delta Z^A_{Lji}-2ih_{ji}$.
+Further, if we compare the expression for $ih_L$ in eq.~(\ref{eq:ihL}) with eq.~(\ref{eq:dZL_mass}) divided by $m^2_i-m^2_j$, it is not hard to see that in our formulation the l.h.s. of eq.~(\ref{eq:dZL_mass}) is $\delta Z^A_{Lji}-2ih_{ji}$.
 Importantly, the 1-loop rotation is also related only to the anti-hermitian part of field renormalization.
 It is then no surprise, that the authors of~\cite{Denner1990_CKMreno} and~\cite{Kniehl2006} got the same divergent parts when renormalizing the CKM matrix in their respective approaches.
 This also reiterates on our propagation of UV divergences argument from Section~\ref{sec:mas_field_def}.